dotnet CLI commands

-For complete information on
+For the complete command reference on

-dotnet, see .NET Core command-line interface (CLI) tools.
+dotnet CLI, see .NET Core command-line interface (CLI) tools.

 - dotnet add package: Adds a package reference to the project file, then runs